iterative/dvc.org/content/docs/use-cases/index.md

 DVC is for you!

 > We keep reviewing our docs and will include interesting scenarios that surface
 > in the community.
-Please, [contact us](/support) if you need help or have
+Feel free to, [contact us](/support) if you need help or have
 > suggestions!

-Please choose from the navigation sidebar to the left, or click the `Next` button below ↘
+You can choose from the navigation sidebar to the left, or click the `Next` button below ↘